Cystic Fibrosis: Ways to Clear the AirwaysSkip to the navigation

 - Exercise.
 Aerobic exercise can improve how well the lungs work.
 Ask your doctor about what kinds of exercise you or your child should do.

 - High-frequency chest compression vest.
-This inflatable vest receives high-frequency pulses of air from a generator.
-The vibration helps to loosen and clear the mucus from the lungs.
+You wear an inflatable vest that receives pulses of air from a generator.
+The tightening of the vest causes the chest to vibrate, and this helps loosen and clear the mucus from the lungs.
 This method can be done without the help of another person.